varrockbank/yew/README.md

 A special `scratchpad.md` can exist at the root directory.

-In a multi-user Yew repo, the scratchpad can be used to leave notes behind for other developers like a sticky note on the refridgerator.
+In a multi-user Yew repo, the scratchpad can be used to leave notes behind for other developers like a sticky note on the refrigerator.

 It is recommended to `gitignore` the scratchpad.md file.